dominic171/nn-crop-classification/README.md

 main.py: This is the file you want to execute.
 It:
 1. Contains the "run configuration" for each model, you want to train.
 That config is passed to the trainer and contains all the parameters that can change.
 2. In here, you can easily add a new configuration to test an additional model or setup.
 Note that some more special models may require small changes in the trainer.py file.

+eurocrops.py: This contains all the code to load and process the EuroCrops demo dataset.
+It provides the EuroCrops dataset class (PyTorch format).

 utils: This folder contains additional definitions that are required by some model or the trainer